 If the losses are larger than the gains, the remaining losses can also be used to offset up to $3,000 of ordinary taxable income.
 Unused losses can be carried forward indefinitely.

-The U.S. tax code has specific rules related to tax-loss harvesting, so be sure to consult your accountant before making any decisions.
+The U.S. tax code has specific rules related to tax-loss harvesting, so be sure to consult your tax advisor before making any decisions.
 Some common pitfalls investors may encounter include:

 All investments involve risk, including the possible loss of capital.
 There can be no assurance that any product or strategy described herein will achieve any targets or that there will be any return of capital.
 Past performance is not a guarantee or reliable indicator of future results.
 Current performance may be lower or higher than the past performance data quoted.
 Any historical returns, expected or target returns are hypothetical in nature and may not reflect actual future performance.
 All performance and/or targets contained herein are subject to revision by Yieldstreet and are provided solely as a guide to current expectations.